maxdcs/AOOP-HW/README.md

   - Verification: Subject list filters in real-time

 ### System-Level Features

+- **Login Test**: Login validation works for both Student and Teacher roles.
+  - Test: Run the app, login with wrong data, or correct data, for both provided accounts
+  - Verification: Wrong credentials cause an unauthorized error, correct ones progress into either the appropriate Student or Teacher view.

 - **Data Persistence**: All changes are properly saved to JSON files.
   - Test: Make changes, close and reopen application